• Skip to content

 Ask me about

-• The Widening Participation programme, including talks, conferences, university visits, taster lectures and workshops
+• All aspects of our Outreach programme, including talks, university visits, taster lectures and workshops.

-• Talks to parents and carers and support parents’ evenings in order to give advice and guidance on student finance, student life and the application process
+• Talks to parents and carers, advice and guidance on student finance, student life and the application process.

 Get in touch